Affiliates & Volunteers

 Advisors of certain registered student organizations: The advisors of specified registered student organizations identified by Student Affairs may be approved for affiliate status.

-Research visitors: These individuals are involved in direct interaction with KU personnel in the conduct of research or training or other sponsored projects for a defined and short-term duration of less than 4 months consistent with project objectives, as authorized by the vice chancellor for research and graduate studies.
+Research visitors: These individuals are involved in direct interaction with KU personnel in the conduct of research or training or other sponsored projects for a defined and short-term duration of less than 4 months consistent with project objectives, as authorized by the vice chancellor for research.

 Retired and emeritus KU faculty and staff: These individuals are retired faculty and staff of the University of Kansas, Lawrence, and its affiliated corporations.